tterpelle/docker-monetaryunit-builder/README.md

 ```

 # Donations
-My MUE address is 7obzc8c7GYfNuFotKNBoKtricCwP25XEk6.
-Feel free to send some over, or not, it's entirely up to you!
+My MUE address is ~~7obzc8c7GYfNuFotKNBoKtricCwP25XEk6.
+Feel free to send some over, or not, it's entirely up to you!~~ under construction.